prassr/gnu-linux-commands/Week-2/Lecture2.md

 ## Commands to Inspect Shell Variables

 ### ` printenv `
-* Print all o part of environment.
+* Print all or part of environment.
 ```terminal
 ~$ printenv HOME
 /home/groot